Why we need GitHub Keys?

 Now you have a new SSH key!

-- Ensure the ssh-agent is running more information , or start it manually:
+- Ensure the ssh-agent is running, for more information, visit Working with SSH Key , or start it manually:

 NOTE : If you are following this ssh key generation flow , there is no need to start the ssh-agent.